 Tests may also be done for progesterone (another hormone) receptors.

 The benefits of hormone therapy are less clear for people whose breast cancer is only progesterone receptor positive (PR+ and ER-).
 Very few breast cancers fall into this category.
 However, if this is the case for you your specialist will discuss with you whether hormone therapy is appropriate.

 Metaplastic breast cancer is more likely to be oestrogen receptor negative (ER–).
 If this is the case, then hormone therapy will not be of any benefit.

 This is a group of drugs that block the growth and spread of cancer.
-They target and interfere with processes in the cells that cause cancer to grow.
+They target and interfere with processes in the cells that help cancer grow.

 The most widely used targeted therapy is trastuzumab (Herceptin).
-Only people whose cancer has high levels of HER2 (HER2 positive) will benefit from having trastuzumab.
-HER2 is a protein that makes cancer cells grow.
+Only people whose cancer has high levels of HER2 (called HER2 positive) will benefit from having trastuzumab.
+HER2 is a protein that helps cancer cells grow.

 There are various tests to measure HER2 levels which are done on breast tissue removed during a biopsy or surgery.
 If your cancer is found to be HER2 negative, then trastuzumab will not help you.

 Metaplastic breast cancer tends to be HER2 negative.
 If this is the case, then trastuzumab will not be of any benefit.

 When breast cancers are HER2 negative, oestrogen receptor negative and progesterone receptor negative, the cancer is referred to as being ‘triple negative’.
 Find out more about triple negative breast cancer.